Our Team

 Whether working with individuals or couples, at the heart of Reetta’s work is connection - to yourself, to your partner, and to the parts of you seeking greater calm and clarity.
 She supports people to break free from negative patterns, face life’s challenges with greater ease, and create more stable and fulfilling relationships - within themselves and with others.

-Clients describe Reetta as bringing a unique blend of warmth, deep insight, practical tools and gentle healing into their lives.
+Reetta brings warmth, deep insight, and practical tools to her work, creating a steady and supportive environment for healing and growth.
 With individuals, she helps reduce anxiety and stress, rediscover joy, build self-belief, overcome addiction, and navigate life transitions and neurodiversity with greater clarity and confidence.
 With couples, her focus is on rebuilding trust, belief and connection, and creating relationships where both partners feel seen and valued.

 Her therapeutic approach is integrative, drawing from Schema Therapy, Emotionally Focused Couples Therapy, DBT, ACT, CBT, the Gottman Method and somatic practices.
 But more than any method, she honours each client’s unique story and meets them where they are.